 DQML allows DDS application developers to specify and control key aspects of QoS policy configuration in the following ways.

 Creation of DDS entities.
-As illustrated in Figure 2, DQML allows developers to create the DDS entities involved with QoS policy configuration.
+DQML allows developers to create the DDS entities involved with QoS policy configuration.
 DQML supports the seven DDS entities that can be associated with QoS policies.